 With their combined talents, Fry and Laurie accredited industry good-will through the success of the Cambridge Footlight's award-winning 1981 revue "The Cellar Tapes".
 Though it was a production of the whole team, even Thompson admits it was the "Stephen and Hugh show".

-A few years post-graduation passed with the pair running through multiple projects to only varying success: Alfresco, The Crystal Cube, Saturday Night...
-Finally, it was their inclusion in Blackadder that finally brought them into the mainstream.
+A few years post-graduation passed with the pair running through multiple projects to only varying success: Alfresco, The Crystal Cube, Saturday Night... finally, it was their inclusion in Blackadder that brought them fully into the mainstream.

 A clipping from a 1982 article by James Seddon describing the duo's potential A photo of the Footlights.
 A photo of Hugh and Stephen in Blackadder Series 4.